The repository shall be able to demonstrate that any actions taken on AIPs were compliant with the specification of those actions.

 See 4.4.2.

-APTrust runs automatic fixity checks on all files every 90 days.
+APTrust runs automatic fixity checks on all files in the High Assurance Storage Class every 180 days.
 The system records PREMIS events describing when the fixity check occurred, what software performed the action, and what the outcome was.

 APTrust permits restoration of objects through its WebUI and REST API.
 The restoration process is described in section 4.4.2.1.
 APTrust does not currently record PREMIS events when an object is restored.
-The system does record a Work Item record showing when the request was initiated, when it was completed, whether it completed successfully or not, and where the restored item was placed for download.
-(Items go into an S3 bucket that only users at the depositing institution can access.)
+The system does keep a Work Item record showing when the request was initiated, when it was completed, whether it completed successfully or not, and where the restored item was placed for download.
 APTrust does not record who requested the restoration, whether the restored item was ever downloaded, or who may have downloaded it from the restoration area.

 APTrust permits deletion of files and objects through its WebUI.
-Deletion is a two-step process which requires 1) a deletion request from an authorized, authenticated user, and 2) a deletion approval from an administrative user of the depositing institution.
-(This is described in detail in section 4.4.2.1.)
+This process is described in detail in section 4.4.2.1.)
 Upon deletion, the system records a PREMIS event describing when the item was deleted and at whose request.